 Are Oily Coffee Beans Bad?

 In small amounts, the oil on the coffee beans to be processed will not be harmful.
-These oils play an active role in giving flavor and aroma to your coffee.
+These oils even play an active role in giving flavor and aroma to your coffee.

 Generally, coffee beans processed with dark roast techniques have a reasonably heavy flavor-even dominantly bitter or smokey.
 If this oil content is too much and oxidized, the quality of the coffee served may not reach its optimal results.

 How will oily beans affect the taste of your coffee?
 For example, coffee with oxidized oil will result in a rancid and bitter-tasting beverage.
-This can undoubtedly detract from the complex flavors and freshness naturally present in coffee grains.
+This can undoubtedly detract from the complex flavors and freshness naturally present in coffee beans.

 Can Oily Coffee Affect the Packaging?